birdcw/bird-eprime/README.md

 	options in this file to switch between the standard clock (for running eprime without netstation) and the custom clock (for accurate timing when paired with netstation).

+prevSeed(fileID As String, Optional path As Variant, Optional ext As Variant)

+	This is an alternative to using a startup parameter to use RandomSeed for running random selection experiments at an identical state as a previous session.

+	Similar to my other two functions "autoSample" and "recovery" except the experiment is run from the top here.

+	fileID: e-recovery text file for acquiring a previously used RandomSeed.

+	path: optional path to fileID, if not provided in fileID.

+	ext: optional extension (with .) for fileID, if not provided in fileID.

 recovery(fileID As String, Optional path As Variant, Optional ext As Variant)

 	Re-creates the conditions of an experiment using any incomplete E-Recovery data file.